 Whereas before you could park up right outside the Sherwood Forest Visitor Centre, the new RSPB car park is opposite a busy main road.

-Which is okay for access and driving in, but not ideal if you’re visiting with kids, have pushchairs or need an accessible walking route.
+This is okay for access and driving in, but not ideal if you’re visiting with kids, have pushchairs, or need an accessible walking route.

 Also, after you’ve parked up, it’s a little bit like playing chicken to cross the road to reach the visitor centre!